reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   auto: 0098-profile
 ---

-Mockito allows you to write meaningful and tailored unit tests in Java.
-It's widely in use, since it is easy to use and makes it easy to create a suitable fixture for our unit tests!
-In this article we look at how to use Mockito, its Dos and Don'ts and learn how to improve your unit test cases.
+In this article we will learn how to mock objects with Mockito.
+Therefore, we first need to understand what test doubles are and then how we can use them so that we create meaningful and tailored unit tests.
+We will also have a look at the most important Dos and Dont's in such way that we are able to write our own unit tests with Mockito.

 {% include github-project.html url="https://github.com/silenum/mockito-examples" %}

 ## Introduction to Mocks

-Before we start talking about *Mocks*, we need to understand what *Test Doubles* are.
-Test Doubles are like stuntmen for your test cases.
-They do the hard work for you while you are shining, doing the nice work.
-So mocking is used, when we want to replace real objects with mocks, whose behaviour is under full control, so that we can advise them what to do.
+The basic concept of mocking is replacing real objects with doubles, that we are able to advise how to behave.
+So to say, mocks are stuntmen for our test cases.
+Each stuntman has his speciality at what he is good at, and so do mocks.
+In software engineering we differentiate in **Test Doubles**.
+Don't get confused with *Mocks* and *Test Doubles*, we will cover the difference in detail later in this article.

+Let's imagine we have a service, that processes orders from a database.
+It's very unhandy to set up a whole database just to test that service.
+In that case we create a *mock* that pretends to be the database, but in the eyes from the service it looks like a real database.
+Furthermore, we can exactly advise the mock how it shall behave.
+That's exactly what stuntmen do.
+They do the hard and cumbersome work, while we can enjoy doing the nice work!
+Having this tool, we are able to test the service but don't actually need a database.

 Here [Mockito](https://www.mockito.org) comes into play.
 Mockito is a very popular library that supports such testing scenarios.
 Spring also uses Mockito and has its own adapters that provide convenience for developers.
-Don't worry - you don't need to have Spring to use Mockito!
-Mockito also comes with a standalone library that can be referenced within your build tool such as Maven and Gradle.
+Don't worry - we don't need to have Spring to use Mockito!
+Mockito also comes with a standalone library that can be referenced within our build tool such as Maven and Gradle.

 Consider reading the section [Why Mock?](https://reflectoring.io/spring-boot-mock/#why-mock) for additional information about Mocking.